-- (1) The Minister may, by order - (a) establish one or more control zones; and - (b) establish control measures, in connection with a control zone, to prevent, eliminate, minimise, control or manage a biosecurity risk or biosecurity impact. - (2) The Minister may make an order under subsection (1) if the Minister is satisfied on reasonable grounds that the order is necessary to s.
-178 Р Part 11 - Orders, Directions and Undertakings prevent, eliminate, minimise, control or manage a biosecurity risk or biosecurity impact.
-(3) Before making an order under subsection (1), the Minister is to consult with the Chief Veterinary Officer and the Chief Plant Protection Officer in respect of the proposed order.
-(4) the p ut limiting the generality of this section, principal object of an order under etion $(1) -$ (a) is to prevent the introduction into Tasmania, or a part of Tasmania, of biosecurity matter that poses, or is likely to pose, a biosecurity risk; or (b) is to eradicate from Tasmania, or a part of Tasmania, biosecurity matter that poses, or is likely to pose, a biosecurity risk; or (c) if the Minister determines that it is not reasonably practicable to meet an object specified in paragraph (a) or (b), is to provide for the management of a biosecurity risk, or biosecurity impact, as a result of the introduction of biosecurity matter into Tasmania, or a part of Tasmania.
-178. Cont ent of c control orders
+- (1) The Minister may, by order - (a) establish one or more control zones; and - (b) establish control measures, in connection with a control zone, to prevent, eliminate, minimise, control or manage a biosecurity risk or biosecurity impact. - (2) The Minister may make an order under subsection (1) if the Minister is satisfied on reasonable grounds that the order is necessary to

+- prevent, eliminate, minimise, control or manage a biosecurity risk or biosecurity impact. - (3) Before making an order under subsection (1), the Minister is to consult with the Chief Veterinary Officer and the Chief Plant Protection Officer in respect of the proposed order. - (4) Without limiting the generality of this section, the principal object of an order under subsection (1) - (a) is to prevent the introduction into Tasmania, or a part of Tasmania, of biosecurity matter that poses, or is likely to pose, a biosecurity risk; or - (b) is to eradicate from Tasmania, or a part of Tasmania, biosecurity matter that poses, or is likely to pose, a biosecurity risk; or - (c) if the Minister determines that it is not reasonably practicable to meet an object specified in paragraph (a) or (b), is to provide for the management of a biosecurity risk, or biosecurity impact, as a result of the introduction of biosecurity matter into Tasmania, or a part of Tasmania.

+178. Content of control orders